-Exercise science can be a popular major for college students at liberal arts schools with a passion for sports and wellness.
-But what if your exercise science major isn’t working out?
+Exercise science can be a popular major for college students who have a passion for sports and wellness.
+But what if your exercise science degree plan isn’t working out?

 A bachelor’s degree in exercise science typically takes four years.
-But it also can be a great stepping-stone to becoming a physical therapist, occupational therapist and many other advanced-degree fields.
-Those jobs just require applying for graduate or post-graduate school and earning a master’s or doctoral degree.
+But it also can be a great stepping stone to becoming a physical therapist, occupational therapist and many other advanced-degree fields.
+Those jobs, though, would require applying for graduate or post-graduate school and earning a master’s or doctoral degree.

 In addition, trainers are usually expected to do a lot of sales and marketing on top of developing fitness plans for their clients.
 Some trainers love the variety.
 Others may wish to spend more time with clients.